Almost 118 million people have been forced to flee their homes because of war or violence. That is 1 in 70 people.

 -

-A person seeking asylum is someone looking for protection because they fear persecution or have experience human rights violations in their home country.
+A person seeking asylum is someone looking for protection because they fear persecution or have experienced human rights violations in their home country.

 A refugee is a person who asked for protection and has been given refugee status.

-Not every asylum seeker becomes a refugee, but every refugee starts out as an asylum seeker.
+Not every person seeking asylum becomes a refugee, but every refugee starts out as a person seeking asylum.

 -